yig/GMU-CS425/README.md

 * 2022-09-27: Reminder about lambdas in ECS example.
 * 2022-09-28: Reminder that templates have to live in headers, so ECS will be header only.
 * 2022-10-02: Added an example of how to replace a `for` loop with `ForEach` using the ECS.
+* 2022-10-02: Added gotcha about copying a unique_ptr.